Department of Epidemiology: December 1

 Applicants to the MCH Program must apply to either the Department of Epidemiology or the Department of Health Services, both in the School of Public Health.
 Applications are reviewed in January for admission to the program the following autumn quarter.

 Please note that in addition to the materials required by the department, the MCH Program requires a supplemental statement of purpose.
-This 1-page document should answer the following questions:
+This one-page document should answer the following questions:

 - Why have you chosen to work in and study maternal and child health?
 What issues, individuals, or communities in the US interest you?